-Co-Parenting Class: Two Parents, Two Homes
+Phase One: Co-Parenting Class: Two Parents, Two Homes

-- The challenges of parenting from separate homes
+- Challenges of parenting from separate homes

-- The challenges this poses for your child
+- Challenges this poses for your child

-- The many ways to communicate with your child
+- Approaches to communicating with your child

 - Ways to prevent and resolve conflicts

 PRE-REGISTRATION IS REQUIRED BY PHONE: 703-865-7263; CLASSES OPEN TO AND OFFERED AT NO COST ONLY FOR CLIENTS WITH DCSE CASES.
 SE REQUIRE PRE-REGISTRACION ANTES DE ASISTIR AL CLASE (favor de llamar al 703-865-7263 para completar su pre-registracion por telefono)

-Court-Ordered Mediation for Child Support
+Phase Two: Court-Ordered Mediation for Child Support

 The Fairfax Division of Child Support Enforcement identifies clients whose cases are appropriate for mediation and sends the referrals to the Fairfax J&DR Court.
 Fairfax J&DR then officially orders the clients to complete mediation through NVMS.
 The program is NOT open to clients who call in as self-referrals — all clients must be directly ordered by Fairfax J&DR Court to complete mediation.
 Clients do not pay for these services.

-Let us know how we can by contacting us at (703) 865-7263 or email@example.com
+Contact us at (703) 865-7263 or email@example.com